XiaYoung/xiayoung.github.com/_posts/2014-09-05-Business-model-generation.md

 16. Increasingly, companies are **utilizing** user communities to become more involved with customer/**prospects** and to **facilitate** connections between community members.
 17. If customers comprise the heart of a business model, Revenue Streams are its **arteries**.
 18. Each Revenue Stream may have different pricing **mechanisms**, such as fixed list prices, bargaining, **auctioning**, market dependent, volume dependent, or yield management.
+19. A **microchip manufacturer** requires **capital-intensive** production **facilities**, whereas a microchip designer focuses more on human resources.
+20. Key resources can be owned or **leased ** by the company or **acquired** from key partners.
+21. The former has an enormous global network o stores and related logistics **infrastructure**.
+22. Every enterprise requires human resources, but people are particularly **prominent** in certain business models.
+23. Some business models call for financial resources and/or financial **guarantees**, such as cash, lines of credit, or a stock option pool for hiring key employees.
+24. Ericsson may **opt** to borrow funds from banks and capital markets, then use a **portion** of the **proceeds** to provide **vendor** financing to equipment customers, thus ensuring that orders are placed with Ericsson rather than competitors.
+25. Companies **forge** partnerships for many reasons, and partnerships are becoming a cornerstone of many business models.
+26. Companies create **alliances** to optimize their business models, reduce risk, or **acquire** resources.
+27. Some businesses, such as music festivals, are characterized by a high **proportion** of variable costs.
+28.  **Aggregate** sales of **niche** items can be as **lucrative** as the traditional model whereby a small number of bestsellers account for most revenues.
+29. The internet has made digital content distribution a **commodity**, and **dramatically** lowered **inventory**, **communications**, and **transaction** costs opening up new markets for niche products.
+30. In the game industry, this has **led** to a **fierce** battle between three main competitors and their respective devices: the Sony Playstation series, the Microsoft Xbox series, and the Nintendo Wii.
+31. Sony and Microsoft dominated the game console market until Nintendo's Wii **swept** the sector with a fresh approach to technology and an **astonishingly** different business model.
+32. Before launching the Wii, Nintendo was **spiraling** downward, rapidly losing market share, and **teetering** on the edge of **bankruptcy**.
+33. Thus, the Nintedo Wii was less costly to produce, allowing the company to **forego commercialization subsidies**.
+34. Others, such as the so-called freemium model, which provides basic services free of charge and premium services for a fee, have become popular in step with the increasing digitization of goods and services offered via the web.
+35. Bands and artists who have **experimented** successfully with free music include Radiohead and Trent Reznor of Nine Inch Nails.
+36. Meanwhile, the high fixed costs that **guarantee** good **journalism**-news gathering and editorial teams-remained unchanged.
+37. Though *Metro* offers a completely different format and journalistic quality and focuses primarily on young readers who previously ignored newspapers, it is **ratcheting** up the pressure on fee-for-service news providers.
+38. Red Hat understood that companies were interested in robust, licensing fee-free open source software, but were **reluctant** to **adopt** it due to concerns that no single entity was legally responsible for providing and maintaining it.
+39. In fact, users are charged only slightly more than the termination costs that skype itself incurs for calls routed through wholesale carriers such as iBasis and Level 3, which handle the company's network traffic.